AnnemeHolzh/Animalese-vscode/README.md

-## 🐾 Codeleese — Type Like a Villager
+## 🐾 Animalese — Type Like a Villager

 > Why type in silence when you could sound like a babbling Animal Crossing™ character?